-HUMA 1 HUMANITIES THROUGH THE ARTS 3 Units Lecture: 3 hours Also available online
+HUMA 1 HUMANITIES THROUGH THE ARTS

 Introduction to the humanities through study of the elements and historical significance of films, drama, music, literature, painting, sculpture, and architecture.
 Grades: Option (A-F), P/NP.
 Degree Applicable Credit.
 Area of Emphasis and Gen Ed Applicable.
 UC/CSU